 - Super fast

-Completing your refinance transaction in two weeks…it simply does not get any faster than that.
-But again to access the program you need to currently have a FHA home loan.
+Completing your refinance transaction in two weeks.
+It simply does not get any faster than that.
+But again to access the program you need to currently have an FHA home loan.

 When it comes to the FHA Streamline refinance process there is one main tip; to get the lowest rate make sure you work with a top-rated lender and an experienced Loan Officer.